ku3ppi/flashcards-go/README.md

 # flashcards-go

-A colorful terminal-based flashcard application for effective learning and memorization.
+A colorful terminal-based flashcard app for effective learning and memorization.
 Built with Go and [pterm](https://github.com/pterm/pterm) for an interactive terminal UI.

 Uses Go's standard `flag` package for command-line argument parsing (like specifying the data file).

 ## Features
 -> Load and save flashcards from/to a JSON file using the `--file` flag. <br>
 -> Add cards with questions, answers, categories, and optional multiple-choice options. <br>
 -> **Review Mode:** Go through cards one by one and self-assess if you got them right. <br>